 The standard Clinics in the JD program are three-unit, upper-level elective courses, graded on a High Pass/Pass/Credit/Fail basis.

 The following courses are open enrollment with ten seats available in each clinic.
-Coursework consists of a two-hour seminar once a week on campus, one hour of work on site in the Clinical Education Program office, and six to eight hours of independent work .
+The coursework consists of a two-hour seminar once a week on campus, one hour of work on-site in the Clinical Education Program office, and six to eight hours of independent work.

 Downtown Los Angeles Clinics